Women in South Korea: Professional life

-According to The Economists 2013 Glass Ceiling Index of five indicators of friendliness towards working women, South Korea ranks the lowest of all OECD countries because of its lack of women in senior jobs.
+According to The Economists 2013 Glass Ceiling Index of five indicators of friendliness towards working women, South Korea ranked low among the OECD countries because of its lack of women in senior jobs in 2025.

 There has been a tangible increase in the number of women joining the workforce.
 In 2014, the number of Korean women in the workforce was estimated to be 57%, whereas in 1995 the number 47.6%.
 The statistical increase in the number of employed women has not correlated with the equality of wage, as the gender wage gap reported in 2013 was 36.3%, the worst of all OECD nations present in the data.

 A study was conducted to justify the Work-Family Conflict scale (WFC) revised and developed by Ginamon and Rich for married working women in Korea.
 The work-family conflict measure considered both directions, "work to a family," and "family to a work," to better understand the various roles of women in the work-family domain.
 Through this test, a discriminatory feasibility test between work-family conflict and work-family fostering revealed a significant negative correlation.
 This result supported the validity of the WFC.
 Simultaneous inspection of WFC and workplace satisfaction confirmed validity, and as the work-family conflict grows, women's work satisfaction decreases.
 And it has created the prejudice that the workplace of female workers is where they stay "temporarily."

 While it is viewed as a societal norm that women be able to contribute to the finance of the household, the majority of the onus is placed upon men.
 Women also claim much of the responsibilities of being a caretaker, as half of the women that voluntarily leave their mid-career or senior-level jobs do so due to family commitments College-educated women in Korea tend to invest more time and capital to raising their children than individuals without a degree.
 However, due to the declining population in Korea, there has been a conscious effort to address these issues by the South Korean government, as "the government gives loans or subsidies to businesses to build childcare facilities, and more than half of all businesses now provide these.
 It also pays subsidies to businesses that offer more than 30 days of childcare leave a year, allow women to work less than full time, and re-employ women returning from maternity leave."

 Despite these efforts, the number of women who regularly use these support systems composes a minority of the women who find themselves in this position.
 A major factor that influences these decisions is the declining birth rate in Korea, as Korea's birthrate of 1.19 per family put a greater emphasis upon the quality of education and care upon the one, or two children that the family will take care of.